From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Introduction

-Previous research on substance-related content on TikTok has typically focused on either specific substances such as cannabis or nicotine \cite{rutherford_turnttrending_2023, rutherford_changes_2022, morales_nicotineaddictioncheck_2022, tanPuffBarHowTop2021} or isolated trending phenomenon like ``\#pingtok'' \cite{Whelan_Noller_Ward_2024}.
-While some researchers have examined hashtag networks and content moderation strategies around other sensitive topics like eating disorders \cite{Bickham_Kazemi-Nia_Luceri_Lerman_Ferrara_2024} and how hashtags create communities around shared experiences \cite{eriksson_krutrok_algorithmic_2021}, there remains limited understanding of how hashtags shape substance-related discourse on TikTok.
-Moreover, no studies have comprehensively examined how substance-related content manifests across TikTok's ecosystem of communities, particularly through its short-form video format and hashtag-driven discovery system \cite{abidin_mapping_2020}.
-To address this gap, we draw from the Drug Enforcement Agency's comprehensive drug classification system and examine content from every major substance category using a mixed-methods investigation of TikTok content.
-Our research questions are: \begin{itemize}
+Understanding how substance use content manifests on platforms like TikTok is critical for multiple stakeholders.
+Early exposure to substance use significantly increases the risk of developing substance use disorders (SUD) \cite{mccabe2022longitudinal, volkow2022association, odgers2008important}, making youth exposure a public health concern.
+However, platforms also serve people already living with SUD who may lack offline support systems \cite{russell_using_2021, Bouzoubaa_Young_Rezapour_2024, goyalComprehensiveCrossSectionalAnalysis2025}.
+Previous trends like the ``xandemic'' (2016-2018), characterized by high school students documenting the recreational use of Xanax to the point of blackout, and \textit{\#pingtok}, a portmanteau of the slang term for an MDMA pill, \textit{pinger}, and TikTok, demonstrate how substance-related content can become embedded in platform culture \cite{fuller2024understanding, rutherford_changes_2022}.
+What remains unclear is how substance normalization and recovery-support dynamics coexist, intersect, and vary across substances and communities.

-\item RQ1: What is the network structure of substance-related hashtags on TikTok, and what distinct communities emerge within this network? \item RQ2: What are the topics and key characteristics of the videos associated with the hashtags in these communities? \item RQ3: What are the effects of substance visibility on topic distribution and engagement metrics?
+Previous research on substance-related content on TikTok has typically focused on either specific substances such as cannabis or nicotine \cite{rutherford_turnttrending_2023, rutherford_changes_2022, morales_nicotineaddictioncheck_2022, tanPuffBarHowTop2021} or isolated trending phenomena such as \textit{\#pingtok} \cite{Whelan_Noller_Ward_2024}.
+While some researchers have examined hashtag networks and content moderation strategies around other sensitive topics like eating disorders \cite{Bickham2024HiddenInPlainSight} and how hashtags create communities around shared experiences \cite{eriksson_krutrok_algorithmic_2021}, there is limited comprehensive knowledge of how substance-related discourse is organized across TikTok's hashtag-driven ecosystem.
+In contrast to prior work that examines individual substances, isolated trends, or moderation outcomes, we take a platform-wide, cross-substance perspective that captures how substance discourse is structurally organized and socially enacted across TikTok’s hashtag ecosystem.
+To address this gap, we draw on an established drug classification system \cite{DEA_Factsheet} in order to examine content from every major substance category on TikTok.
+Our research questions are:

-\end{itemize}
+\begin{itemize}